telerik/blazor-docs/components/grid/sorting.md

 ![](images/basic-sorting.png)

 You can sort this grid on the different columns to see the results.
-The name column is a string, and sorting is done according to the rules for strings, while the ID column sorts acording to rules for integers.
+The `Name` column is a string, and sorting is done according to the rules for strings, while the `ID` column sorts acording to rules for integers.

 ## See Also